jrhamilton/bc_sales/README.md

 ## The following describes the Dataset
     - name: bcsales
         * description: >
-            - Dataset after PySpark Transformations.
+            - Main Dataset table after PySpark Transformations.
         * columns:
             - name: intId
                 * A float number cut from _id.
             - name: _id
-                * A long reference the Artist name and extra identification.
+                * A long reference - the Artist name and extra identification.
             - This column was split and the number format at the beginning was copied and used as the 'intId'.
             - name: datetime
+                * IGNORE
             - name: country_code
                 * Two letter country code
             - name: ST
+                * IGNORE
             - name: IT
+                * IGNORE
             - name: item_price
+                * IGNORE
             - name: amount_paid_usd
                 * Amount paid by the customer
             - name: art_id
+                * IGNORE
             - name: releases
+                * IGNORE
             - name: artist_name
                 * Artist name we use for our data ingestion.
             - name: album_title
+                * IGNORE
             - name: cc_ref
                 * An iterative number given to the list of countries.
                     - We first take Distinct countries from the Dataset and then create a suparate table - country_code_ref as a lookup table.
                     - This `cc_ref` is used as `RANGE_BUCKET` so that we can partition based off of distinct country.

     - name: country_code_ref
         * description: >
             - A Reference to the RANGE_BUCKET id (cc_ref) as a lookup for country_code.
         * columns:
             - name: count
+                * The total count of sales in country.
             - name: contry_code
+                * Two letter country code.
             - name: cc_ref
                 * The country iterative id used for RANGE_BUCKET purposes.